Roman Villa dig produces countless artefacts - scores of Time Team archeologists descend on the Banbury area this weekend for their first visit to the site near Broughton Castle

 The excavation, in a turnip field on the Broughton Castle estate, began in earnest on Friday and continues over the weekend, four years after it was discovered by Banbury historian and detectorist, Keith Westcott.

-The iconic Time Team organisation has chosen to use the Broughton Roman Villa as its legacy project which will last for the next four years.
+The iconic Time Team organisation has chosen to use the Broughton Roman Villa as its legacy project which will last for several years.
 Digital specialists are using data gathered using the very latest, state-of-the-art equipment to build a three-dimensional model of the villa which is thought to have been constructed in the second century and vacated in around the fourth century.

 The villa is one of the largest ever discovered in Britain - only Fishbourne Palace is bigger.
 The Broughton building was almost the same size as Buckingham Palace.
 The story of its discovery was described in a Banbury Guardian feature in 2018.
 The first geophysics also showed the existence of an aisled hall - possibly a grain barn - measuring 25 x 15m to one side of the villa.